TopShelfCraft/Environment-Label/README.md

 ## Twig template globals

-_Environment Label_ makes its properties available via a Twig template global variable, so you can create your own environment label rendering in your public templates:
+_Environment Label_ makes itself available via a Twig template global variable, so you can create your own environment label rendering in your public templates:

 ```twig